 Next, exfoliation is the key.
 Apply shaving cream or soap using a shaving brush in circular motions.
 The shaving brush naturally exfoliates the skin cells under your beard, ridding it of razor clogging grease and grime.

 Remember your skin is going to be super sensitive, so despite your desire to get the closest shave possible, go with the grain for the first few shaves.
-Make sure that you hold the skin you are shaving taught to minimize nicks and cuts.
+Make sure that you hold the skin you are shaving taught to minimise nicks and cuts.
 If you are using a safety razor this may mean 2 - 3 passes.
 Re-lather between each pass.

 Gently pat your face dry, avoid ferociously towel drying as this will cause blood to rush to the skin, which in turn will cause redness.
-As your newly shaven skin is uber sensitive, use a post shave lotion or balm, rather than aftershave.
+As your newly shaven skin is sensitive, use a post shave lotion or balm, rather than aftershave.
 The alcohol content in aftershave has more potential to irritate your skin.
 Now remember that flannel we put in the fridge earlier?
 Take it out & put it over your face, the coolness will lock in moisture from the balm!

 Make sure you wear loose fitting shirts for the first few days to avoid irritation & remember sun cream as your face will have had natural sun protection from your beard.
 Most importantly - enjoy your freshly clean shaven face!